Terminal management via RS232 and API

 You can now connect to TrueConf Group via REST API using the provided credentials.

-If you have forgotten your password, click Reset and enter the new information.
+If you forgot your password, click Reset and enter new information.

 view and edit the address book;